shipyardapp/Shipyard-Documentation/docs/blueprint-library/amazon-s3/amazon-s3-upload-files.md

 ---
 id: amazon-s3-upload-files
-title: Amazon S3 Template - Upload Files from Shipyard
+title: Amazon S3 Template - Upload Files from Platform
 hide_title: true
-sidebar_label: Upload Files from Shipyard
+sidebar_label: Upload Files from Platform
-description: Information about Shipyard's low-code Amazon S3 Upload Files from Shipyard blueprint.
+description: Information about Platform's low-code Amazon S3 Upload Files from Platform blueprint.
 Easily import one or more files directly into an Amazon S3 bucket, no matter how big they are.
 keywords:
   - amazon s3
   - blueprint
   - template
 ---

-# Amazon S3 - Upload Files from Shipyard
+# Amazon S3 - Upload Files from Platform

 ## Overview